Putin cites ills in US society after Biden's killer remark

 Russia's relations with the United States and the European Union already have plunged to post-Cold War lows after Moscow's annexation of Ukraine's Crimean Peninsula, election meddling, hacking attacks and most recently, the jailing of Russia's opposition leader Alexei Navalny that followed his poisoning he blamed on the Kremlin.
 Russian authorities rejected the accusations.

-Asked about Biden's remark on Putin, German Foreign Minister Heiko Maas said it had been clear from talks with Biden administration officials that there would be “a clear language in Washington toward Russia” but noted that Biden also quickly extended the New START arms control agreement with Russia.
+Asked about Biden's remark on Putin, German Foreign Minister Heiko Maas said Berlin expects “a clear language in Washington toward Russia,” but emphasized that “there needs to be dialogue and agreement” on issues such as climate change and disarmament, noting that Biden quickly extended the New START arms control agreement with Russia.

-“We believe that, on the things where we have different opinions, the policy from Washington will be very outspoken, but also that where we need it -- because it’s about major global challenges -- there needs to be dialogue and agreement, such as on disarmament or on climate change, and that will be the case in the future,” Maas said.